lkdl/RemoteSocketControl/README.md

 The common rule of thumb "zero means success, everything else indiciates a failure" applies here.

-__Attention:__ A zero response does not mean that the socket has been set to the desired state (there is no easy way to determine this), it just means that the arduino has set the command sequence to its output pin.
+__Attention:__ A zero response does not mean that the socket has been set to the desired state (there is no easy way to determine this), it just means that the arduino has send the command sequence to its output pin.
 Everything else is not in control of this program.

 The error messages in detail:
 * __1:__ Invalid group: Request group is not configured (exceeds specified group size)